aws-samples/annotate-medical-images-in-dicom-server-and-build-ml-models-on-amazon-sagemaker/nginx-orthanc-plugins-container/README.md

 ## Orthanc on AWS

-### Disclaimer

-Orthanc is licensed GPL/AGPLv3.
-This container was built from the [open source version of Orthanc](https://github.com/jodogne/OrthancDocker).
-This deployment is only for Amazon SageMaker GroundTruth labeling demo and only port 443 for HTTPS is open for the Orthanc container.

 If you want to build your own container image and push the container image to [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/), run the following script: `./build_and_push.sh`.

 Alternatively, you can build docker container `docker build -t <tag> .` and push it to container repository manually.
 The Orthanc docker image was derived from [this document](https://book.orthanc-server.com/users/docker.html).
 The CORS headers were injected in Nginx reverse proxy on top of it.